AntoineHUET1/Radar_Open_Space_Segmentation/README.md

 #### Command lines arguments for inference pipeline

 - `--config_path` (required, string): Path to the configuration file stored in the experiment [results](Results) folder you want to use for inference.
-- `--DataPath` (optional, string): Path to the data to be inferred.
-Provide a specific`.npy` file, a directory or a sequence path from [data](data) folder.
+- `--data_path` (optional, string): Path to the data to be inferred.
+Provide a specific`.npy` file, a directory or a sequence name from [data](data) folder.
 If not provided, a random sequence from the dataset will be used.